Parameter space exploration of ecological models: Sampling Techniques

-Stratified sampling strategies, which are a special case of Monte Carlo sampling, consist in strategies for chosing these random samples while, at the same, making sure that every subdivision (or {\em strata}) of the distribution is well represented.
-As shown on \cite{McKay79}, the estimatives of the statistical properties (such as the mean or the variance) of the model output are better represented by stratified random sampling than by simple random sampling (see figure \ref{fig:SamplingMethods} for examples).
+Stratified sampling strategies, which are a special case of Monte Carlo sampling, consist in strategies for choosing these random samples while, at the same, making sure that each of the subdivisions (or {\em strata}) of the distribution are well represented.
+As shown by \cite{McKay79}, the estimates of statistical properties (such as the mean or the variance) of the model output are better represented by stratified random sampling than by simple random sampling (see figure \ref{fig:SamplingMethods} for examples).
 As we shall see in the next session, the Latin Hypercube sampling is a practical and easy to understand stratified sampling strategy.

-Another class of Monte Carlo methods that should be mentioned here is the Markov Chain Monte Carlo (MCMC), which is also used on similar analyses \cite{MacKay03}.
+Another class of Monte Carlo methods that should be mentioned here is the Markov Chain Monte Carlo (MCMC), which is also used on similar analyses \citep{MacKay03}.
 This methods consists in generating a sequence of points $\{\bu{x}^{(t)}\}$ from the parameter space whose distribution {\em converges} to the joint probability distribution $\bu{D}(\bu{x})$, and in which each sample $\bu{x}^{(t)}$ is chosen based on the previous $\bu{x}^{(t-1)}$.
 MCMC methods perform better than LHS methods for estimating the distribution of the model responses, however, they require a number of model runs which is orders of magnitude higher than LHS requirements.